joeluismartinez/CSV_Processor/readme.md

 Test can be run with the following command:

-- pytest
+- pytest or python3 -m pytest

 Expected outputs will be passes or failures

-# Exiting Virtual Env

-To exit virtual env run the following command:

-- deactivate venv